The Swan

 Dimensions:

-See the Ordering Page for price and ordering details.
+See the Ordering Page for ordering details.